thom033/thom033/README.md

 ## Hi there 👋

-I'm Thomas, a passionate developer with a love for creating innovative solutions.
+I'm Thomis, a passionate developer with a love for creating innovative solutions.
 Here are some of the technologies I work with:

 ### Technologies I Use
 ![PHP](https://img.shields.io/badge/-PHP-777BB4?style=flat&logo=php&logoColor=white)